arp242/arp242.net/_posts/2019-05-26-copyright.markdown

 published without paying royalties to the Anne Frank Foundation (AFF)?
 The legal issues are somewhat complex, but in short:

 - Anne Frank rewrote her diary with the intent to publish it after the war.
-  Otto Frank – Anne's father – combined and copyedited the two versions and published it in 1947, which is the version most people have read.
+Otto Frank – Anne's father – combined and copyedited the original and rewritten versions and published the result in 1947, which is the version most people have read.

   Anne Frank died in 1945; Otto Frank died in 1980.
 The AFF claims that Otto should be considered an author and that the "life plus 70 years" copyright